 The use of coalitions is the current method for reaching into communities to address issues of substance abuse.
 Alcohol and drugs are present everywhere and each community must be transparent in making issues of substance abuse known to all members of the community.
-Currently, there are 39 DSHS-funded coalitions in Texas.
+Currently, there are 39 HHSC-funded coalitions in Texas.
 Of these 39 coalitions, 4 operate in Region 7.
 The presence of these coalitions serves as proactive factors in helping adolescents remain drug-free.
+There are also several noteworthy agencies working in Region 7, such as Texans Standing Tall and the Heart of Texas MHMR working to develop a Waco ROSC (Recovery Oriented System of Care).
+As well as a movement to develop a ROSC in Brazos County.